 3. Layered Defense

-Although the people-first cybersecurity protocols are important, there is only so much an employee can do if malware infiltrates your system.
+Although the people-first cybersecurity protocols are important, only so much an employee can do if malware infiltrates your system.
 Therefore, the next step in strong cybersecurity is a ‘layered defense.’
-A layered defense essentially means having multiple steps, or layers, in place to prevent someone from accessing patient data.
+A layered defense essentially means having multiple steps or layers to prevent someone from accessing patient data.
 This way, should a hacker gain access to your system, there will be defenders in place to slow the hacking process and deny full access to your system data.

 Depending on your specific system and organization’s preferences, there are several forms this defense structure may occur.
-Recommended practice for a layered cybersecurity defense includes up-to-date antivirus software and a strong next-generation firewall, whereas a more physical approach may include surveillance equipment and entry security to IT rooms.
+Recommended practice for a layered cybersecurity defense includes up-to-date antivirus software and a strong next-generation firewall.
+In contrast, a more physical approach may include surveillance equipment and entry security to IT rooms.

 4. Software maintenance

-A standard practice in cybersecurity is requiring all work-related activity to be performed on a company-owned and maintained device.
-However, in the healthcare industry, this can be difficult.
+A standard practice in cybersecurity requires all work-related activity to be performed on a company-owned and maintained device.
+However, in the healthcare industry, this can be not easy.
 As patient data is often passed around to different healthcare professionals and remote patient access must be factored in, threats become increasingly prominent.
 Although seemingly inconvenient, regularly updating your software is a crucial element of cyber defense.

 As technology continues to evolve and advance, criminal capabilities do as well.
 The problem here is that if your organization should fall behind on essential software updates, and you significantly increase your vulnerability to hackers with technology more advanced than your own.
-Software updates are designed not only to patch security flaws, but they also add new features to your system and improve existing ones, keeping you in line with the times and safe from infiltration.
-A good rule of thumb to follow is to always accept software update notifications.
+Software updates are designed to patch security flaws and add new features to your system and improve existing ones, keeping you in line with the times and safe from infiltration.
+A good rule of thumb to follow is always to accept software update notifications.

 5. Limit access

-The imminent threat of cybercrime is, unfortunately, something we must face as our world grows increasingly technology-centric.
+Unfortunately, the imminent threat of cybercrime is something we must face as our world grows increasingly technology-centric.
 In the coming years, the healthcare industry will continue to digitize, and emerging technologies will become commonplace for both patients and healthcare providers.
-Although these advancements and their benefits within the healthcare field are something to look forward to, we must maintain strong security over the sensitive information patients share on a day-to-day basis as said technology evolves.
+Although these advancements and their benefits within the healthcare field are something to look forward to, we must maintain strong security over the sensitive information patients share daily as said technology evolves.